 The so-called Ghost Army would impersonate a specific larger division, such as the 6th Armored Division, which had fifteen to twenty thousand soldiers.
 Only about a thousand soldiers comprised the Ghost Army.

-To pull of this deception, the Ghost Army used tanks, jeeps and artillery all made from inflatable rubber.
+To pull off this deception, the Ghost Army used tanks, jeeps, and artillery all made from inflatable rubber.

 For the charade to be believable, soldiers in the Ghost Army had to pay extreme attention to detail.
 An inflatable tank might look real enough on the ground from a distance, but aerial reconnaissance could reveal a conspicuous lack of tank tracks.
 So the Ghost Army would use a bulldozer to make fake tracks around the fake tanks.

 There was one cardinal rule about working with inflatables: never carry one across a road, or in any other place where you could be seen.
 Obviously, two men carrying a 40-ton tank would be a dead giveaway.

 When they weren’t busy with their dummy tanks, the artists in the Ghost Army spent their time sketching each other as well as local people and architecture.

 Some of the artists in the Ghost Army went on to be quite successful: Ellsworth Kelly, minimalist sculptor and painter; Bill Blass, the fashion designer; and Jack Masey, a designer who has worked on numerous world expositions and museums.

 During their travels through Europe, when they weren’t sketching, the Ghost Army was often acting—literally impersonating whichever unit they imitating at the time.
 They made fake patches to put on their sleeves and stenciled fake unit numbers on their trucks.

 While passing through local towns the ghost army would put on a show for any German spies that might still be lingering in French cafés or bars.